Violent ’80s and ’90s Anime Defying Censorship Rules

 Ninja Scroll anime

 In the ’80s and ’90s, anime was undergoing a transformation, exploring new themes and pushing the boundaries of what animation could portray.
-During this period, a wave of ultraviolent anime emerged.
-These works were characterized by intense action, dark storylines, and graphic depictions of violence, often set against a backdrop of dystopian worlds and supernatural horrors.
+During this period, a wave of ultravi0lent anime emerged.
+These works were characterized by ultra violence, dark storylines, and graphic depictions of vi0lence, often set against a backdrop of dystopian worlds and supernatural horrors.

 12. Guyver - Out of Control